LANDS OF OPPORTUNITY?

 A number of international contract manufacturing organizations (CMOs) have already transferred biologicals manufacturing to South Korea, India, Singapore and China.
 But, as Jon Mowles, Alpha Pharmaceuticals European commercial director comments, “Transferring projects lock, stock, and barrel to the Far East can throw up many problems with respect to organizing face-to-face meetings with clients”.
 Mowles warns that “language and basic distance barriers can also make clients feel like they have lost control of their project”.11

 China. .
 In China, the most commonly spoken foreign languages are Korean and Japanese.
 This makes offshoring by western companies challenging.
 All manufacturing SOPs must be translated into the official Mandarin Chinese.
-In addition, several other native languages are spoken throughout the country, and two accepted forms of written Mandarin are used in translations: Traditional Chinese (TC) and Simplified Chinese (SC).
+In addition, several other native languages are spoken throughout the country, and two accepted forms of written Mandarin are used in translation services: Traditional Chinese (TC) and Simplified Chinese (SC).
 On mainland China, TC is the most common.12

 Nevertheless, China has been making efforts to increase English fluency through its educational system.
 Another factor is the significant reverse brain-drain of Chinese-born, foreign-educated citizens with backgrounds in technology.
 This population, especially those educated in western English-speaking countries, could help to bridge the communication gap between China and the West.